liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 Follow these steps to add access to such as repository:

-1. Sign in to @product_name@ as a user that also exists in the external repository and can access files you want to use in that repository.
+1. Sign in to @product@ as a user that also exists in the external repository and can access files you want to use in that repository.

 2. In Documents and Media *Home*, click the *Add* icon